Tallapuneniharini/OS_LAB/README.md

 ### CHMOD COMMAND MANUAL
 ![chmod command manual](manualchmod.png.png)

-#CONCLUSION: The Study And Execution Of Unix Commands Has Been Completed Successfully.

-# The Study And Execution Of Unix Commands Has Been Completed Successfully.
+# CONCLUSION :The Study And Execution Of Unix Commands Has Been Completed Successfully.